The following topics will be discussed in this post.

 People x Process = Profit.

-The whole idea starts with outlining the company visions.
-Once this is established, strategic performance management services are then used to get everyone in the company on-board to help achieve those goals.
+The whole idea starts with outlining the company's vision.
+Once this is established, strategic performance management services are then used to get everyone in the company on board to help achieve those goals.

 Therefore, lots of communication tools are applied with teams and meetings scheduled to make sure everyone follows through.
 Everything done in this process makes sure that information is communicated across different levels of the organization.

-To create strategic performance management, there are several things you can do which falls under this scope of resources;
+To create strategic performance management, there are several things you can do that falls under this scope of resources;

 - Setting expectations for performance with outlined plan to meet these expectations

 - Employee performance monitoring via meetings and check-ins